 Split toning was a very popular choice for beginner color grading in Lightroom as it’s easier to use than the RGB tone curve.
 Here you adjust both the color and the saturation of:

 You can also adjust the balance of the split toning if you want more emphasis on the highlights or the shadows by moving the balance slider.

 If you have any questions about cinematic color grading in Lightroom Classic, let us know in the comments.

-Also, we love good news, so if our Lightroom color grading tips tips have helped you to understand how to achieve the cinematic look in Lightroom, share that too.
+Also, I love good news, so if my Lightroom color grading tips tips have helped you to understand how to achieve the cinematic look in Lightroom, share that too.